MegaPiggy/LethalCompanyEnumUtils/README.md

 # LethalCompanyEnumUtils
-A library to help with creating and getting Enums
+A library to help with utilities for creating and getting Enums.